espressif/esp-faq/docs/en/software-framework/peripherals.rst

 What is the turning speed of ESP32 GPIO levels?
 ---------------------------------------------------------------------

-  It will take around 300 ns.
+  It takes around 300 ns.

 --------------

-How to connect MIC with ESP32?
+How to connect a microphone with ESP32?
 -----------------------------------------------------

-  - You can connect I2S peripheral if it is digital MIC.
+  - You can connect I2S peripheral if it is a digital microphone.
-  - You can connect ADC peripheral if it is analog MIC.
+  - You can connect ADC peripheral if it is an analog microphone.

 --------------